Laser Eye Surgery for Glaucoma. Types and Requirements

 3 laser eye surgery types a patient can have depending on his/her glaucoma

 - Laser Trabeculoplasty – where the eye surgeon targets the trabecular meshworks, pointing the laser beam at 50 to 100 spots.
 The laser helps unclog the targeted area and drains all the fluid on the eye.
 This procedure is perfect with open-angle glaucoma.

 - Laser Iridotomy – performed to patients with angle-closure glaucoma.
 The surgeon will give the patient eye drops to make the pupil size smaller, then a laser will be used to produce a tiny opening in the iris, so that fluid will pass through,creating bypass channels in essence.
 Once the fluid drains, the eye pressure decreases.

-- Cyclophotocoagulation – used to treat patients with severe cases of glaucoma where the eye medicines and surgeries cannot provide remedies.
+- Cyclophotocoagulation – laser eye surgery for glaucoma severe cases where the eye medicines and surgeries cannot provide remedies.
 The eye surgeon targets the white part of the eye (sclera) with a laser and then, to the ciliary body.
 The ciliary body is the part of our eyes that produce the eye fluid.
 The goal of this procedure is to destroy the parts ciliary body, so that it can no longer produce eye fluid.